 Several electrical machines and panels are fitted onboard ships to sail from one port to another safely and efficiently.

-The electrical machinery and system require scheduled maintenance and checks to avoid any kind of breakdown during sailing.
+The electrical machinery and system require scheduled maintenance and checks to avoid any breakdown during sailing.

-A permanent magnet moving coil (PMMC) is one such instrument which is popularly used onboard and has several applications.
+A permanent magnet moving coil (PMMC) is one such instrument that is popularly used onboard and has several applications.
 The other popular nomenclature of this instrument is D’alvanometer and galvanometer.

 Permanent Magnet Moving Coil: Principle of Working

-When a current carrying conductor is placed in a magnetic field, it experiences a force and tends to move in the direction as per Fleming’s left hand rule.
+When a current-carrying conductor is placed in a magnetic field, it experiences a force and tends to move in the direction as per Fleming’s left-hand rule.

-Fleming left hand rule:
+Fleming left-hand rule:

-If the first and the second finger and the thumb of the left hand are held so that they are at right angle to each other, then the thumb shows the direction of the force on the conductor, the first finger points towards the direction of the magnetic field and the second finger shows the direction of the current in the wire.
+If the first and the second finger and the thumb of the left hand are held so that they are at a right angle to each other, then the thumb shows the direction of the force on the conductor, the first finger points towards the direction of the magnetic field and the second finger shows the direction of the current in the wire.

-The interaction between the induced field and the field produced by the permanent magnet causes a deflecting torque, which results in rotation.
+The interaction between the induced field and the field produced by the permanent magnet causes a deflecting torque, which results in the rotation.

 The three important torque involved in this instrument are: